IN THE MOUNTAINS OF FIRE

 “Right here, Weed.”
 Randy grabs me, smelling of smoke.
 Soot smudges cheeks under reddened eyes, beneath a char-frizzled forelock.
 “Let’s go, lover–to your feet!
 Come on!”
 And the crystals start to fall.)

 (I pick myself up off the cold, rough flagstones, in a hail of crystals falling from the roof and walls.
 I shelter George with my body.
-It hurts when they strike me, again and again, bruising and nicking me, but they cannot violate me anymore.)
+It hurts when they strike me, again and again, bruising and nicking me, but they can never violate me again.)

 (“Hold on,” I find myself saying.
 “I’m pretty weak.”
 Understatement!
 My legs buckle beneath me.